-Thomas Malthus biography - theory
+Thomas Malthus biography

 Thomas Malthus was born near Guildford, Surrey, England in 1766